David Copperfield (1999 film): Part two

-David sees Agnes at a party in London, where he also sees Uriah Heep, Mr Wickfield's clerk.
+David sees Agnes at a party in London, where he also encounters Uriah Heep, Mr Wickfield's clerk.
 David tells Agnes of his love for Dora before running into his old friend Steerforth.
-Uriah tells David of his determination to marry Agnes and warns David not to tell Agnes or her father of his intentions.
-Soon after, David enjoys an unplanned visit with the Micawbers before visiting Steerforth at his mother's home.
+Uriah tells David of his becoming a partner of Mr. Wickfield's and his desire to marry Agnes, much to David's disgust.
+He also warns David not to tell Agnes or her father of his intentions.
+Soon after, David enjoys an unexpected visit with the Micawbers before visiting Steerforth at his mother's home, where he also meets her companion, the erratic Rose Dartle.

-David and Steerforth travel to Yarmouth, where they visit Peggotty and the ailing Mr Barkis, going on to visit the Peggotty family.
+David and Steerforth travel to Yarmouth, where they visit Peggotty and the ailing Mr Barkis and go on to visit the Peggotty family.
 Dan, Ham, Emily and Mrs Gummidge are still living in the boat house, and Ham is to marry Emily.
-Emily confides in David that she does not believe herself to be good enough for him, and ignores David's reassurances.
+Emily confides in David that she does not believe herself to be good enough for Ham and ignores David's reassurances.
 David makes one final stop to visit Peggotty and informs her of his plan to marry Dora.

-At David's lodgings in London, the Micawbers come for dinner and Micawber reveals that he is now working for Uriah Heep.
+At David's lodgings in London, the Micawbers come for dinner, and Micawber reveals that he has been hired to work for Uriah Heep.
+A few days later David expresses his feeling to Dora, who accepts his proposal.
 On returning home that evening, David finds Mr Dick and Miss Trotwood on his doorstep, declaring that she is ruined.
-David and Dora agree to a secret engagement since he is now without his aunt's financial support.
-David returns to Canterbury to see the Wickfields and reveals to Mr Micawber that he suspects Heep of trying to take control of Wickfield's business.
-Heep declares his intention to marry Agnes, and Mr Wickfield responds angrily.
+Concerned that Mr. Wickfield was "no longer the man of business he once was", she had withdrawn her trust fund from his control, reinvested it herself, and "lost the lot".
+Since he is now without his aunt's financial support, David and Dora agree to keep their engagement secret.
+David returns to Canterbury to see the Wickfields and reveals to Mr Micawber that he suspects Heep of trying to control Wickfield's business.
+When Heep declares his intention to marry Agnes, Mr Wickfield responds angrily.
 The next day, Agnes tells David that her father has apologised to Heep, on whom he is now dependent.
 Upon David's next visit to Mr Spenlow, he finds that his engagement to Dora has been discovered and is not welcomed by her family.
-David, unwilling to give up Dora, tries once again to convince Mr Spenlow of his worthiness, but later discovers him dead from a heart attack.
+Unwilling to give up Dora, David tries once again to convince Mr Spenlow of his worthiness, but later discovers him dead from a heart attack.

 David visits Yarmouth again after he receives a letter from Peggotty, informing him that Barkis's health is deteriorating and that he will die soon.
 Barkis eventually dies and leaves £3,000 in his will - the interest on £1,000 to Dan Peggotty and £2,000 to Peggotty.